00

 But it’s not enough to have an optimum checkout experience.
 You must prevent and avoid chargebacks by ensuring your customers are happy with their purchases.

-This article will help you uncover insider secrets to ensure you not only build a formidable business that serves large clientele seamlessly but also avoid pitfalls of revenue loss due to customer disputes and excessive chargebacks.
+This article will help you uncover insider secrets to build a formidable business that serves large clientele and avoid pitfalls of revenue loss due to customer disputes and excessive chargebacks.

 First, here are some numbers that might be of relevance as you work on optimizing your business processes for the coming year: